Cultural Competence in Healthcare: Improving Patient Outcomes for Diverse Populations

 Cultural competence has a direct impact on improving patient outcomes.
 When healthcare providers are culturally competent, they can:

-Strategies for Developing Cultural Competence
+Key Strategies for Developing Cultural Competence

 Improving cultural competence in healthcare requires deliberate efforts by both individuals and organizations.
 Key strategies include:

-The Role of Policy and Leadership
+The Role of Leadership and Policy in Promoting Cultural Competence

 Healthcare organizations play a critical role in promoting cultural competence.
 Leadership and policy initiatives can drive the adoption of culturally competent practices by: